mattcopas/Puppetproject/README.md

 5) Or to sign certificates log onto the master VM and execute 'sudo puppet cert sign --all'
 6) To access zabbix go to '192.168.1.250/zabbix'
   User = admin, Password = zabbix
-7) On the masterm start the Zabbix server with: 'sudo service zabbix-server start'
-8) On the master turn the zabbix agent on: 'sudo service zabbix-agent start)'
+7) On the master turn the zabbix agent on: 'sudo service zabbix-agent start'.
+NB: wait for master-agent to do a puppet run in order to install zabbix agent